 It is the medical center's policy to honor patient wishes regarding medical treatments whenever possible and to assist patients in determining their preferences regarding treatment options.
 Advance directives are instructions you give about the care you want or don't want.
 This is especially helpful if you become unable to communicate.
-Using a written advance directive is the best way to make sure everyone knows what you want.
+Using a written advance directive, such as an Advance Care Plan or Appointment of Healthcare Agent, is the best way to make sure everyone knows what you want.